 As it turns out, men and women need different skin care products due to the physiological differences in their skin.
 Guys produce more collagen and sebum (oil) than women do, which makes their skin thicker and oilier.
 Consequently, some skin care ingredients in women’s products may have a more difficult time penetrating/absorbing into a man’s skin.

 Sadly, only 20 percent of the men in our survey suspected that their girl’s skin products might not be as effective for their skin.
-That means 80 percent of guys have no idea that using a skin care system formulated for men could maximize their overall results.
+That means 80 percent of guys have no idea that using a men's skin care kit could maximize their overall results.

 Fortunately, the men’s beauty industry continues to grow and educate guys on the unique differences in their skin.
 It’s now easier than ever to find a skin care solution that works for a man’s skin, regardless of their skin type, budget or lifestyle.

 9. 40% of men have never tried a skin care product designed for men.

 On a similar note, there remains a significant number of men (40 percent) who have never bothered to try a skin care product formulated for a man’s skin.
 Looking at this another way (read: A more positive way), more than half of men have tried a skin care product designed for men.

 When compared with previous research on men’s skin care, this statistic is pretty mind-boggling.
 According to research from the University of San Francisco, a mere four percent of men used cosmetic products in 1990 (see claim: “Only 4% of men used cosmetic products in 1990.”)